tomography/tomobank/docs/index.rst

 TomoBank
 ========

-.. warning:: COVID-19 Update: The server hosting tomobank is currently down.
+.. warning:: updated June 3, 2020.
+The server hosting tomobank (petrel) is currently down.
+The ALCF operations team investigated the issues with the ALCF Petrel data service and determined that some files were lost.
+The team is working on restoring as many files as possible, making a list of lost files, and moving all data to another ALCF filesystem.
+When the migration is done and Petrel is back online, a list of any lost files for each project will be sent to the project groups.
+At this point an exact ETA to complete the migration of all data is not known, but it may take several weeks.
+We have 2 backup copies of tomobank data on non-spinning disks. once petrel is restored we will be able to recover any damaged file.
 Please check back here for updates.

 .. image:: source/img/tomobank-logo.png
    :width: 320px